madhukard/misc/Questions/README.md

 * Explain how a browser determines what elements match a CSS selector?

+    * Browsers read CSS from right to left.
+    * The less rules the browser has to evaluate, the faster the styling engine will perform.

+    * To resolve conflicts between rules applying to the same element, browsers follow a set of rules to determine which selector is more specific (CSS Specificity).
+There is a weighted point system, where element selectors are 1 point, class selectors are 10 points and ID selectors are 100 points.
+In the case of 2 equally weighted selectors, the last rule is the one that gets followed.

     * As the browser parses HTML, it constructs an internal document tree representing all the elements to be displayed.
     * It then matches elements to styles specified in various stylesheets, according to the standard CSS cascade, inheritance, and ordering rules.
 In Mozilla's implementation (and probably others as well), for each element, the CSS engine searches through style rules to find a match.